-If you’re planning to sell your business in the near future, it’s a good idea to “dress” your business for success to help attract the most potential suitors.
-Here are six steps to M&A success:
+If you’re getting ready to sell your business in the near future, there are ways to streamline your operations to make it more enticing to potential buyers.
+Here are six steps to merger and acquisition (M&A) success.

 1. Clean Up the Financials

 Buyers are most interested in a target’s core competencies.
 Nonessential items — such as underperforming segments, nonoperating assets, shareholder loans and minority investors — complicate mergers and acquisitions.
-Consider removing these items from your balance sheet.
+Consider removing these items from your balance sheet when you’re ready to sell your business.

 Sales are often based on multiples of earnings or earnings before interest, taxes, depreciation and amortization (EBITDA).
 Do what you can to maximize your bottom line.
-That includes cutting extraneous expenses and operating as lean as possible.
+That includes cutting extraneous expenses and operating as lean as possible when you’re preparing your business for sale.

 Buyers also want an income statement that requires minimal adjustments.
 For example, they’re leery of businesses that count as expenses personal items (such as country club dues or vacations) or engage in above-or below-market related party transactions (such as leases and relatives on the payroll).